 The team purchased a 1-barrel pilot brew house in order to start producing large quantities of home brew for competitions and sampling events.
-They used these events to spread the word about 400 North Brewing and our plan to open a craft brewery in Gwinnett county.
-We were introduced to the Director of Economic Development for the City of Norcross.
-Representatives from the city asked us to consider Norcross as a location for the brewery.
-They helped us locate a building and offered guidance to navigate the ordinances and permitting process.
-We selected the warehouse located at 20 Skin Alley.
+They used these events to spread the word about 400 North Brewing and their plan to open a craft brewery in Gwinnett county.
+After a year of planning and scouting out various locations the team was introduced to the Director of Economic Development for the City of Norcross.
+Representatives from the city asked to consider Norcross as a location for the brewery.
+The Economic Development team assisted in locating a building and offered guidance to navigate the ordinances and permitting process.
+The warehouse located at 20 Skin Alley was selected as the prime spot for a small brewery footprint.
 Not only was the building located in the heart of downtown Norcross, it had an amazing mural painted on two sides.
 The mural entitled, “Tumblefield” features several frolicking foxes and bold, bright colors.
-Residents love the mural and the city asked us to preserve it.
-Since we would not be changing the mural and we believed that “400 North Brewing” did not apply to downtown Norcross, we decided to change our name.
-We considered several options, then decided on Social Fox Brewing.
+Residents love the mural and the city asked to preserve it.
+Since the mural was going to stay the name “400 North Brewing” no longer applied.
+Several options were presented until the perfect name was chosen.
+Social Fox Brewing was then formed.